Features and Specification

 “If you want a relaxing and stylish ride, nothing even gets close to the Jaguar XJ6.”

-From $235 per day, you expect a 4.0 litre Daimler long wheel base limousine to waft along, but not with such lightness and poise.
+From $155 per day or less, you expect a 4.0 litre Daimler long wheel base limousine to waft along, but not with such lightness and poise.
 It doesn’t feel in any way unwieldy on the open road or around town.
 Sure it’s long but no wider than a normal car.
 Hit the Sports button on the gearbox, put your foot down and it’ll certainly pick up its petticoats and make very ‘due progress’ indeed.
 It will take a set of flowing corners with all the confidence and pace of a well honed sports saloon, although the G&Ts on the rear picnic tables might unfortunately slide off that highly polished wood.
 What it does with superb aplomb is effortlessly cover the big New Zealand distances without you realising how far you’ve travelled.
 And your rear seat passengers have a panoramic 2.5 feet of uninterrupted glass to view our superb scenery from….

 What do I need to get used to?